Basics of CBD

 These products should describe the amount of CBD strength in terms of mg (milligrams).
 This is important to know so that you can identify the amount of CBD you get per serving.
 The number of milligrams that you take at one time is a key part of getting the desired positive effects of CBD.

 For new users, there is a bit of a learning curve to find the amount that is most effective for them.
 It is recommended that new users test out different amounts of CBD starting at 15mg/day.
 Then increase the mg/day to find the optimal amount of CBD for you.
-The effects of CBD are not an overwhelming intensity, often times CBD will feel as intense as the effects of something like caffeine.
+The effects of CBD are not an overwhelming intensity, oftentimes CBD feels as intense as the effects of something like caffeine.

 Most daily users report experiencing their desired benefits around 25mg/day.
 You can feel comfortable exploring different strengths of CBD.
 Because medical testing shows that even extreme daily doses of 1500mg of CBD oil are well tolerated in humans.